Maurice White: Earth, Wind & Fire

 Along with being the leader, Maurice also performed as co-lead singer and produced most of the group's albums.
-EWF eventually became one of the most acclaimed and illustrious bands of all time.
-With the group winning six Grammy Awards out of 17 nominations.
-As well being bestowed with a star on the Hollywood Walk of Fame and four American Music Awards.
-What's more, the group's albums have collectively sold over 90 million copies worldwide.
+EWF eventually became one of the most acclaimed bands of all time, winning six Grammy Awards out of 17 nominations.
+The group was bestowed with a star on the Hollywood Walk of Fame and four American Music Awards.
+EWF's albums have collectively sold over 90 million copies worldwide.
 Maurice was also inducted, with the band, into the Rock and Roll Hall of Fame, the Vocal Group Hall of Fame, The Songwriters Hall of Fame and The NAACP Image Awards Hall of Fame.

 White brought a sense of eclecticism to the band's recordings, at the same time shaping their signature vibrant stage portrayals and crafting the vocal interplay between his tenor and Philip Bailey's falsetto.
 As a musician he aided the kalimba being brought into wider circles by incorporating its sound into the band's music.
 He was also responsible for the inclusion of a full horn section, at first, the Phenix Horns and later on the Earth, Wind & Fire Horns.
 During 1994 he halted his regular tours with the band, but still occasionally appeared on stage.
 White retained executive control of Earth, Wind and Fire and remained active in the music business as he produced and performed on EW&F and other musical artists' records.

 Prior to the band's 2000 induction into the Rock & Roll Hall of Fame, Maurice revealed an ongoing affliction with Parkinson's disease.
 A website entitled Startalk.org was also established a year earlier in his honor where artists such as Steven Tyler of Aerosmith, Boyz II Men, Smokey Robinson, Isaac Hayes, Michael Jackson, Eric Clapton and Tom Morello of Rage Against the Machine posted complimentary messages.
 Other noted artists who posted messages were Brian McKnight, Al Jarreau, Kenny G, Seal, Chick Corea, Carly Simon and Dionne Warwick.

 Along with the band White notably performed at the 2002 BET Awards and the 2004 Grammy Awards' Tribute to Funk.
 As well as upon stage, with EW&F and special guest Alicia Keys, at Clive Davis' 2004 pre-Grammy party where they all sang "September".